Here's our second set — a baker's dozen — of trends and predictions for 2020, some of which are more upbeat.

 - Drones will experience significant growth in B2B applications.
 As a consumer gadget, they seem like fun the first time you use them but then what do you do with them?
 Instead, drones will be used as a B2B tool for deliveries, maintenance, etc. As the get smaller and quieter, drones will appear in sports and arts events to bring us up close to the action in a way we could not participate in before.

 - Robots won’t take over in 2020 but will be more commonplace.
-While the market for consumer robots like vacuum cleaners will be strong, we feel that real growth in 2020 will be fueled by business purchases.
+While the market for consumer robots like vacuum cleaners will be strong, we feel that real growth in 2020 will be fueled by B2B applications that will drive pilot programs and purchases.
 We’re already seeing a slow-moving robot in a local supermarket (though we’re not entirely sure what it’s doing there.)
 We do expect to see growth especially in 2021 in robotics-related jobs such as data labelers (the people who label things so robots can identify them), AI scientists, even robot managers who make sure robots are working effectively.

 - From customer service to mental health and beyond, chatbots will be there to help us.
 We expect to see more AI-enabled chatbots to help run things more effectively.
 In the near future, chatbots will not only answer questions more effectively (rather than posting some links for further information based on the topic you enter to get more assistance) but can help you navigate websites so that you can place an order for train tickets, and in one place provide the details, and have the chatbots identify the optimum itinerary for you.
 Also chatbots may be preferred to humans because no small talk required and sometimes it’s just easier to interact with a faceless, impersonal (nonjudgmental) chatbot.